csdms/bmi/docs/source/model_grids.rst

 .. note::

-  The grid shape is the number of :term:`nodes <node>` in the coordinate directions, not the number of cells or elements.
+  The grid shape is the number of rows and columns of :term:`nodes
+  <node>`, as opposed to other types of element (such as cells or
+  faces).
 It is possible for grid values to be associated with the nodes or with the cells.

 .. _uniform_rectilinear: